 So what are you thinking about everyone should manage their own private system themselves?
 But it should be according to such rules that can coordinate which is proper which is proper and quickly track down problems and everyone should follow the rules.

 Utilizing a common frame of reference to pass message between functions running on separate systems is an antique idea.
 Another way you can pay a huge ransom to the system’s integrator every time you require to connect one company or department to another with it.
-The idea is akin to that of the Ethereum mainnet.
+The idea is akin to that of the Ethereum public mainnet.
 For that one requires to use a private blockchain network.
 The argument of Paul Brody says disfavor of blockchain consortium approach which doesn’t scale organizationally.
 Using Ethereum 2.0 is like treating business integration like workgroups and channels on slack.

 Worker Behind it